Protecting Vulnerable Children in Wills Training Course

 Capital Protected Trusts

 I am an adjunct Professor, holding seven university degrees including a doctorate in Estate & Succession Planning.
 Since 1988, I have specialised, as a lawyer in Estate Planning, Superannuation and taxation.

 When you build your Wills on our website you are asked for the general Age of Majority.
-You may have selected 18, 21, 25 or some other age.
+Usually, you select 18, 21, 25 or some other age.

-For this question, you may wish to set a different Age of Majority for just one particular Residuary Beneficiary.
+But you may wish to set a higher Age of Majority for the vulnerable beneficiary.

 If the Residuary Beneficiaries’ challenges are permanent or life-long then consider increasing the Age of Majority to 99 years of age.

 Alternatively, if the child’s challenges may be temporary then consider increasing the Age of Majority for this person by a few extra years.

 As you see fit, you can increase the Age of Majority for that particular child to a higher age.

 Example: you may wish to increase the Age of Majority, just for one particular child to, say, 35 years of age.
 That means that the Backup Executors (which may include the child, as well) drip feed that child, or their carer or institution, the money the child needs.
 However, once that child reaches 35 years of age then that child takes the money and does with it as that child wishes.